NVIDIA-RTX/NRI/ProgrammingGuide.md

 # **NRI Programming Guide**

-`NRI` is an abstract render interface which provides a single interface to a set of implementations which translate `NRI` calls into graphics API calls.
+NRI is an abstract render interface which provides a single interface to a set of implementations which translate NRI calls into graphics API calls.

 **Supported APIs:** D3D11, D3D12, Vulkan
 **Supported platforms:** Windows, Linux
+**Supported CPU architectures:** x86, ARM

-`NRI` can be used as a shared library or a static library.
+NRI can be used as a shared library or a static library.

 &nbsp;

 ## **Objects**

-Analogs from the graphics API:
+Analogues from the graphics APIs:

 | NRI               | D3D12             | Vulkan                     |
 |-------------------|-------------------|----------------------------|